How do I change my investment options?

 What is my insurance category?

 If you don’t know your insurance category (Select, Plus or General), you can find it by logging in to Member Online and going to the Insurance section.
 Select the TAL Insurance Portal button where your current cover and your Insurance Category will display.
-Alternatively, contact us and we can provide this information to you.
+Alternatively, contact us and we can let you know.

 My Member Statement says I'm covered for $6,000 per month for Income Protection but I earn less than this.
 Will I be able to claim more than my usual earnings?

-No. Benefits paid under an Income Protection claim are subject to a maximum of up to 90% (including up to 10% as super) of your pre-incapacity income (please see page 27 of our Insurance guide for more information) reducing to 70% of your pre-incapacity income after age 65.
+No. Benefits paid under an Income Protection claim are subject to a maximum of up to 90% (including up to 10% as super) of your pre-disability income (please see our Insurance guide for more information) reducing to 70% of your pre-disability income after age 65.
 This is based on gross income as Income Protection benefits generally form part of your taxable income.

 If you choose to reduce your sum insured this will reduce the cost of your cover.